Message Passing Meets Graph Neural Networks: A New Paradigm for Massive MIMO Systems: Simulation Results

 \subsection{Implementation Details}

 In the simulation, the AMP-GNN is implemented on the PyTorch platform.
 The number of layers of the AMP-GNN detector is set to $T=10$ while the number of layers of the GNN is set to $L=2$.
 The training data consists of a number of randomly generated pairs $(\mathbf{x},\mathbf{y})$.
 The data $\mathbf{x}$ is generated from QAM modulation symbols.
-We train the network with $500$ epochs.
-At each epoch, the training and validation sets contain $100,000$ and $5,000$ samples, respectively.
+We train the network for 500 epochs with the same training and validation sets in each epoch.
+The training set contains 100,000 samples while the validation set contains 5,000 samples.
 The AMP-Net is trained using the stochastic gradient descent method and Adam optimizer.
 The learning rate is set to $0.001$ and the batch size is set to $64$.
 We choose $L_{2}$ loss as the cost function, which is defined by,